Back to the blog

 Easy development, aggressive tempo.

-Time-efficient: less to think about, more to do.
+Time efficient: it’s simpler, with less to think about and more to do.

 Cons:

-You need to know basic motifs (tactical traps, when to play e5, etc.).
+And you should know some elementary motifs (tactical traps, when to play e5, etc.).

 Verdict: One of the best bullet weapons against 1…c5.
-Time is your friend, and the Morra wastes none.
+Sure, you have time on your side and the Morra has none.

 Why It Works in Bullet:

-The Vienna Gambit is often overlooked in favor of the King’s Gambit, but it’s actually cleaner and more stable.
-It leads to similar attacking positions without the immediate exposure on the king’s diagonal.
+The Vienna Gambit is somewhat neglected in comparison to the King’s Gambit, but it’s cleaner and more solid.
+It results in analogous attacking formations with the king’s diagonal not yet immediately exposed.

 Key Continuation:

-White aims for solid central control and a quick buildup.
+White is going for strong central control and rapid development.

 Key Ideas: